ardriveapp/pub-docs/docs/src/docs/turbo/turbo-sdk/ai.md

    - Options:
      - `-f, --file-path <filePath>`: Path to file
      - `--content-type <contentType>`: MIME type for the file (REQUIRED for proper viewing)
-   - **EXTREMELY IMPORTANT**: Always specify the content-type when using this command.
+   - **EXTREMELY IMPORTANT**: The `--content-type` parameter is NOT optional.
+Always specify the content-type when using this command.
 Without it, files will be inaccessible as their original format.

 6. `price`
    - Get price estimates